blues/app-accelerators/76-untethered-trailer-chassis-fleet-tracker/README.md

 ## 9. Validation and Testing

 **Expected event cadence.** On first boot, `last_heartbeat_at` is zero, so the heartbeat condition fires on the first wake where the Notecard has a valid clock (`now > 0`).
 The Notecard syncs its clock during the initial cellular session, which completes within a few minutes of first power-on; the heartbeat is therefore queued locally on the following parked-check wake (~5 minutes in).
-Because heartbeat notes are **not** marked `sync:true`, the Notecard does not transmit them immediately — they ride the next scheduled outbound sync window.
+Because heartbeat Notes are **not** marked `sync:true`, the Notecard does not transmit them immediately — they ride the next scheduled outbound sync window.
 At full battery that window opens after **60 minutes** (`voutbound high:60`); at nominal charge after **120 minutes** (`voutbound normal:120`).
 Expect the first `trailer_heartbeat.qo` to appear in Notehub **roughly 1–2 hours after first power-on** under typical battery conditions.

 **Commissioning state.** On first boot (or after a reflash that clears the persisted payload), the firmware seeds `parked_since` with the current Unix epoch from the Notecard's clock.
 For any unit that has already been running in the field and is then reflashed, the clock is synced and the first departure will carry an accurate dwell measured from the reflash moment.
 For a brand-new unit at the very first power-on, the Notecard must complete its first cellular session before it has a time reference (typically within a few minutes); if the clock is not yet available when setup first runs, `parked_since` is left at 0 and the first departure will report `dwell_h: 0`.
 To avoid this edge case on a new unit, **let the device sit powered and stationary until a `_session.qo` appears in Notehub** (confirming clock sync) before the trailer moves.